Old Fashioned Christmas Cherry Cookies are sugary, buttery, shortbread cookies, topped with royal icing and a festive candied cherry center.

 For the Icing:

-- Once the cookie is completely cooled, whisk together the icing ingredients and pour into a small Ziploc bag.
-Set aside.
+- Once the cookie is completely cooled, whisk together the icing ingredients and set aside.

 - Cookies can be stacked.
 Store in a food-safe container.
 Can be frozen up to 3 months.